Roots and Radishes

 Cozy Carrot Cake Baked Oats (Meal Prep Friendly!)

-Published: Apr 4, 2025 by Tera Gigot · This post may contain affiliate links · Leave a Comment
+Modified: Mar 30, 2026 · Published: Apr 4, 2025 by Tera Gigot · This post may contain affiliate links · 2 Comments

-These carrot cake baked oats are a wholesome, make-ahead breakfast that tastes like dessert!
+These carrot cake baked oats are a nourishing, make-ahead breakfast that tastes like dessert!
 Naturally sweetened and packed with warming spices, they're perfect for busy mornings, or even as a cozy Easter brunch dish with sneaky veggies.

 Slice of carrot cake baked oats on a plate. this recipe

 Over the years, I've gotten pretty creative with ways to sneak more veggies into breakfast.
-Oftentimes I'll keep it savory with veggie-packed frittatas-but as far as sweeter breakfasts go, these carrot cake baked oats might be my favorite solution yet.
-Inspired by classic carrot cake, this cozy baked oatmeal is naturally sweetened, packed with nutrients, and tastes like dessert (but totally wholesome).
-It's an easy carrot cake baked oatmeal recipe made in one bowl, with minimal dishes and plenty of make-ahead potential for busy mornings.
-We love it for weekday mornings before school & work!
+Oftentimes I'll keep it savory with veggie-packed frittatas, but as far as sweeter breakfasts go, these carrot cake baked oats might be my favorite yet.

 Jump to: